placerda/gpt-rag-agentic/README.md

 ### How to Select a Strategy

-The orchestrator selects the agent strategy based on the `AUTOGEN_ORCHESTRATION_STRATEGY` environment variable.
+The orchestrator selects the agent strategy based on the `ORCHESTRATION_STRATEGY` environment variable.
 Be sure to set this variable to the name of the desired strategy.
 If you're running the chat client locally, set this variable in your shell environment.
 For deployments as a Function App, define it in the application settings.

 #### Available Strategies